 Jill has also edited segments for PBS, videos for organizations such as the U.S. State Department, TIME.com, plus her own independent short films.

-Jill began her broadcasting career at CNN in Atlanta, and transferred to CNN-New York in 1999.
+Jill began her broadcasting career at CNN in Atlanta, and later transferred to CNN-New York.
 During her tenure she covered Hurricane Katrina, the September 11th attacks, wars, major U.S. elections, the entertainment industry, and financial news.
 She edited award-winning coverage which garnered Emmy, Headliner, Dupont, and Loeb Awards.

-In 2006 Jill Woodward moved to Amsterdam and wore two hats: radio news producer and documentary film editor.
+She had a 2 year stint in Amsterdam where she wore two hats: radio news producer and aspiring documentary film editor.
 She worked for the English language newsroom at Radio Netherlands Worldwide, sharpening her writing and interviewing skills.
-Collaborating remotely with NYC filmmaker Randi Cecchine, she edited the independent documentary feature Trail of Feathers: The Missile Dick Chicks Take on America, helping create story structure from 300+ hours of observational and interview footage, and helping create story structure.
+Collaborating remotely with NYC filmmaker Randi Cecchine, she edited a rough cut of an independent documentary about an activist group, organizing 300+ hours of observational and interview footage, and helping create story structure.